victorliu-sq/PaperWriting/FlashSMP.md

 ## Shortcoming of previous work

 Efficient algorithms for Stable Marriage Problems (SMP) are critical as problem sizes grow and computational resources evolve.
-Technological advancements in the twentieth century led to regular increases in processor clock speeds, naturally accelerating the GS algorithm.
-However, since the early 21st century, we have seen an end to these "free rides" as Moore's Law approaches its limits \cite{10.5555/2385452}.

 With the rise of advanced parallel architectures like multicore processors and GPUs, exploiting the parallelism of SMP algorithms has become both inevitable and necessary.

-Following this recognition, the need for an efficient algorithm to solve SMP has become increasingly paramount due to the growing volume of participants and the dynamic nature of environments where frequent recalculations are required.
+Following this recognition, Efficient algorithms for SMP have become increasingly critical due to the growing volume of participants\cite{nrmp2023results}, centralized resource and allocation\cite{ashlagi2021kidney},and the dynamic nature of environments where frequent recalculations are required \cite{maggs2015algorithmic, }.

+The map unit assignment must be recomputed every 10 to 30 seconds, as network performance and client demand change on short time scales.
+Network links can become congested or fail in seconds, changing the preference order of map units.
+Server capacities can vary at a similar granularity as demand rises and falls.